-We operate in a number of jurisdictions and intend to continue to expand our global presence, including in emerging markets.
-As of December 31, 2018, we derived 35% of our total Referral Revenue from our operations in the Americas, 42% of our revenue from our operations in Developed Europe and 23% of our revenue from our operations in the Rest of World.
-See "Item 5 Operating and financial review and prospects" for a further description of our geographical operating segments.
-We face complex, dynamic and varied risk landscapes in the jurisdictions in which we operate.
-We must tailor our services and business models to the unique circumstances of each of the many countries and markets in which we operate.
+Our platform is available in a number of jurisdictions.
+We face complex, dynamic and varied risk landscapes in the jurisdictions in which our platform is available.
+We must tailor our services and business models to the unique circumstances of each of the many countries and markets in which our platform is available.
 This can be complex, difficult, costly and divert management and personnel resources.
 In addition, we may face competition in other countries from companies that may have more experience with operations in such countries or with global operations in general.
-Laws and business practices that favor local competitors or prohibit or limit foreign ownership of certain businesses or our failure to adapt our practices, systems, processes and business models effectively to the user and supplier preferences in each country in which we operate, could slow our growth.
+Laws and business practices that favor local competitors or prohibit or limit foreign ownership of certain businesses or our failure to adapt our practices, systems, processes and business models effectively to the user and supplier preferences in each country in which our platform is available, could slow our growth.
 Certain markets in which we operate are characterized by lower margins in our business and related businesses than is the case in more mature markets, which could have a negative impact on our overall margins as our revenue from these markets grows over time.